 CIBC may provide forward-looking information in certain circumstances, orally or in writing, to enhance evaluation of CIBC's operations and prospects for performance.
 Forward-looking information may include statements about the operations, business lines, financial condition, risk management, priorities, targets, ongoing objectives, strategies and outlook for CIBC that are premised on objective reasonable factors.
-Any forward-looking statement is accompanied by cautionary language, orally or in writing, which warns of the risk that circumstances beyond CIBC's control could change materially and alter expected results.
+All forward-looking statements must be accompanied by cautionary language, orally or in writing, which warns of the risk that circumstances beyond CIBC's control could change materially and alter expected results.
 The Legal Department must be consulted on appropriate language.